 - January 29 - Iraqis attacked Khafji, Saudi Arabia.

 - January 31 - Iraq captured first U.S. female prisoner of war.

 - February 21 - Award of the National Defense Service Medal was authorized.

-- February 22 - President George Bush issued a 24-hour ultimatum that Iraq must withdraw from Kuwait to avoid start of ground war.
+- February 22 - President George Bush issued a 24-hour ultimatum that Iraq must withdraw from Kuwait to avoid the start of a ground war.